-The Transit Ambassador program is comprised of a series of training modules which address many different topics in customer service.
-These modules are broken grouped as follows:
+The Transit Ambassador program is comprised of a series of training modules which address crucial topics and everyday scenarios in transit customer service.
+These modules are grouped as follows:

 Transit Ambassador Train the Trainer: Core Modules

-The Train the Trainer Core Modules set is the absolute prerequisite for this program.
+The Train-the-Trainer Core Modules is the prerequisite for this program.
 This 5-day certification course addresses the fundamental issues of customer service in its content and develops the skills of the person/people in your organization who will be facilitating the program.
-Even seasoned trainers who have taken this TTT comment that it is the most thorough feedback and coaching for trainers that they have ever received.
+Even seasoned trainers who have taken this course comment that it is the most thorough feedback and coaching for trainers that they have ever received.
 This is the quality cornerstone that CUTA has set as an industry standard over the past 20 years.
-Trainer who have achieved certification as a Transit Ambassador Trainer know what it takes to complete the process and managers know that their staff has achieved the highest level of training available in our industry.
-Best of all, upon completion of the Core Modules certification program, CUTA continues to support and coach the newly certifies trainers with other additional programs and tools and User Group sessions.
+Trainers who have achieved certification as a Transit Ambassador Trainer know what it takes to complete the process and managers know that their staff have achieved a high level of training available for our industry.
+Best of all, upon completion of the Core Modules certification program, CUTA continues to support and coach the newly certified trainers with other additional programs and tools and User Group sessions.

 Essentials of Customer Service